Banner Image

 How does it affect me?

-• Copyright protection is part of Canadian laws.
+• Copyright protection is part of Canadian laws - Copyright Act

-• You are responsible for ensuring that your use of copyright protected content is allowed under Canadian copyright law.
+• You are responsible for ensuring that your use of copyright protected content is a permitted use.

 • You campus library staff can provide information and support for understanding your personal responsibilities.